Fortinetics Book a call →

 Four patterns we see consistently in CSPs running both authorizations.

 Treating the IL5 overlay as documentation work.
 The single biggest error.
-The v1r3 overlay is operational work — personnel security workflow, internal FIPS 140 architecture, DoD-cadence continuous monitoring, supply chain provenance evidence.
+The NSS overlay is operational work: personnel security workflow, internal FIPS 140 architecture, DoD-cadence continuous monitoring, supply chain provenance evidence.
 Producing the documentation without producing the underlying operational implementation is the fastest path to assessment failure.

 Running two independent SSPs.
 Two SSPs drift out of sync within a quarter.
 Maintenance becomes a duplicate effort, and assessors lose confidence in the documentation when the FedRAMP SSP and the IL5 SSP describe the same control differently.
 A single canonical SSP with an overlay annex is the only pattern we recommend.

 Underestimating the personnel program.
-US-citizen verification, Tier 3 investigation tracking, contractor onboarding workflow — these are HR and operations problems that take months to execute.
+National-affiliation verification, position categorization, background-investigation tracking, and contractor onboarding workflow are HR and operations problems.
+They take months to execute.
 CSPs who discover the workforce dimension during IL5 assessment, rather than during FedRAMP boundary design, consistently lose quarters to personnel restructuring.

 Letting continuous monitoring lag the IL5 cadence.
 The FedRAMP cadence is not the IL5 cadence.
 CSPs who run a FedRAMP-cadence ConMon program and then accelerate at IL5 assessment time produce findings on continuous monitoring maturity.
 The cadence has to be set at IL5 from the start, with the FedRAMP authorization inheriting the tighter cadence as a positive side effect.